Binocular vision: Other disorders

-Binocular vision anomalies include: diplopia (double vision), visual confusion (the perception of two different images superimposed onto the same space), suppression (where the brain ignores all or part of one eye's visual field), horror fusionis (an active avoidance of fusion by eye misalignment), and anomalous retinal correspondence (where the brain associates the fovea of one eye with an extrafoveal area of the other eye).
+Binocular vision anomalies include diplopia, visual confusion (the perception of two different images superimposed onto the same space), suppression (where the brain ignores all or part of one eye's visual field), horror fusionis (an active avoidance of fusion by eye misalignment), and anomalous retinal correspondence (where the brain associates the fovea of one eye with an extrafoveal area of the other eye).

-Binocular vision anomalies are among the most common visual disorders.
-They are usually associated with symptoms such as headaches, asthenopia, eye pain, blurred vision, and occasional diplopia.
-About 20% of patients who come to optometry clinics will have binocular vision anomalies.
-As digital device use has become more common, many children are using digital devices for a significant period of time.
-This could lead to various binocular vision anomalies (such as reduced amplitudes of accommodation, accommodative facility, and positive fusional vergence both at near and distance).
-The most effective way to diagnose vision anomalies is with the near point of convergence test.
-During the NPC test, a target, such as a finger, is brought towards the face until the examiner notices that one eye has turned outward and/or the person has experienced diplopia or doubled vision.
-The most effective way to diagnose vision anomalies is with the near point of convergence test.
-During the NPC test, a target, such as a finger, is brought towards the face until the examiner notices that one eye has turned outward and/or the person has experienced diplopia or doubled vision.

-To some extent, binocular disparities can be compensated for by adjustments of the visual system.
-If, however, defects of binocular vision are too great – for example, if they would require the visual system to adapt to overly large horizontal, vertical, torsional or aniseikonic deviations – the eyes tend to avoid binocular vision, ultimately causing or worsening a condition of strabismus.

 In animals

 Vision provides animals with the means to orient themselves in space, to recognize and manipulate objects, and to navigate.
 In The Ecology of Vision, James Gibson describes how these means have developed in an interactive interplay between observer and environment, and how the environment often contains much more practically useful information than we realize.
 For example, pilots, as well as fast-moving birds, rely solely on (monocular) motion vision to steer and avoid objects in a rapidly changing environment.
 In humans, this even leads to a (monocular) 3D sensation of stereopsis.
 Binocular depth perception (stereopsis) adds to this the notion that the 3D sensation is also available in situations where the observer is not moving quickly.
 This allows animals to wait for prey while stationary and strike when it is within reach.